 - Research involving the breeding of animals where the introduction of hESCs or human induced pluripotent stem cells may contribute to the germ line.

 In addition, the derivation of stem cells from human embryos is prohibited in NIH funded research by the annual appropriations ban on funding of human embryo research known as the Dickey Wicker Amendment.
 NIH funding for research using hESCs derived from other sources, including somatic cell nuclear transfer, parthenogenesis, and/or IVF embryos created for research purposes, is also prohibited.

-- Peer reviewed competing applications: Any grant applications previously submitted to the NIH and already reviewed (through both the initial and Council levels of review) which propose to introduce human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos will be held for funding decisions until NIH has issued a policy notification.
+- Peer reviewed competing applications: Any grant applications previously submitted to NIH and already reviewed (through both the initial and Council levels of review) which propose to introduce human pluripotent cells into non-human vertebrate animal pre-gastrulation stage embryos will be held for funding decisions until NIH has issued a policy notification.
 At that time, highly ranked applications can be modified, as necessary, to comply with the policy notification to receive full consideration for funding.

 - Once the policy notification is released, applicants for grants that have not completed initial peer review will have the opportunity to submit additional post-submission material to comply with the policy notification.
 Provided that the additional material can be sent 30 days before the initial peer review meeting, those grant applications will be reviewed and considered for funding.
 See instructions and details.

 - Applications that completed initial peer review before issuance of this Notice will not proceed to Council review at this time.
-R&D contracts that have completed peer review and have been determined to be in the competitive range before issuance of this Notice may proceed to negotiations.

 - Alternatively, applicants may withdraw the application and submit again at the next available due date.